cdapio/cdap/cdap-docs/metadata-management/source/index.rst

 - Search the metadata of entities by using either a complete or partial name followed by an asterisk ``*``, as described in the :ref:`Metadata HTTP RESTful API
   <http-restful-api-metadata-query-terms>`.
-- Tracker searches tags, properties, and schema of CDAP datasets, streams, and stream views.
+- Metadata management searches tags, properties, and schema of CDAP datasets, streams, and stream views.

-For example, if you have just started CDAP and enabled Tracker, you could enter a search term such as ``a* k*``, which will find all entities that begin with the letter ``a`` or ``k``.
+For example, if you have just started CDAP and enabled metadata management, you could enter a search term such as ``a* k*``, which will find all entities that begin with the letter ``a`` or ``k``.